5 Top Things To Do in Florence, Italy

 Seeing the Duomo (officially the Cattedrale di Santa Maria del Fiore) is probably the top thing to do in Florence.
 But here’s the secret about the Duomo people might not tell you: this inside isn’t that impressive.
 The outside of the Duomo is where you find all of its beauty (minus the interior of the actual Dome…that is impressive), so if there is a long line to get inside and you don’t want to wait, don’t sweat it.

 Instead, just spend time in the Piazza del Duomo.
-The size of the building itself is staggering and you will want to see it from every angle.
+The size of the building itself is incredible and you will want to see it from every angle.
 The pink and green coloring of the exterior is beautiful, so don’t be surprised if you take way too many pictures.
 And the plaza itself is a lovely place to pass some time and soak in the feel of the city.

-If you’re interested in seeing more though, you can buy an OPA Pass for €18, which includes admission to the following:
+If you’re interested in seeing more though, you can buy an OPA Pass, which includes admission to the following:

 - Climbing to the top of the Brunelleschi’s Dome inside the cathedral